iffy-pi/CMPE458/docs/Phases/Phase_1/Testing Documentation.md

 This was implemented with a shell script.

-## TODO
-- Need to add error checking tests (i.e. verify that it doesnt do the old stuff anymore)
-  - Comments checking for old commenting version
-- Need to do documentation
-- Testing question mark
-- Testing dollar sign

 ## Testing new keywords
 Quby adds the following keywords to the program:
 - using